 Many prospective students often hesitate to take the plunge into an online college education because they don’t fully understand the differences between it and a traditional campus education.

-- No Commute: Traditional schools require students to live on campus or commute to call.
+- Less Commuting: Traditional schools require students to live on campus or commute to call.
 This commute can be expensive because of gas prices, and can also result in extra costs for parking, loss of time, and so on.
 An online college education eliminates the need for a daily commute, which can do wonders to help cut costs.

 - Lower Costs: Not always, but often times, getting college degrees online can be somewhat cheaper than a traditional campus degree.
 Costs are lower because of the lack of costs for commuting and room and board.
 Additionally, online universities typically only charge students for the actual class, without other fees.
 Traditional college campuses often charge students lab, administrative, or activity fees that can increase costs significantly.